GrzegorzKozub/arch/README.md

 2. KeePassXC
   - Open your databases
   - Only show attachment, title and username columns
-  - Fit columns to window
+  - Hide folders panel & fit columns to window
   - Configure Brave extension
 3. Change font to `Cascadia Code`, font size to `14` and tab size to `2` in Postman
 4. Hide recommended extensions and disable tweet feedback icon in Visual Studio Code
 5. GNOME
   - Set display refresh rate on player to variable 144 Hz
-  - Set display scale to 200%
+  - Set display scale on drifter to 300% and on player & worker to 200%
   - Select the sound device and set volume to 50%
 6. Run `clean.zsh`
 7. Prepare the `$XDG_CONFIG_HOME/zsh/.zshenv` file